bryance-oyang/rendererer/README.md

 ![prism_img](prism.png)
 ![cornell_box_img](cornell_box.png)

+No smooth normals (hence blobby glass sphere).
 Can only render triangles. `.obj` file must have only triangles.
+Tested from [blender](https://www.blender.org/) export (but blender doesn't export transparent glass correctly).

 Dispersive glass: set material name in `.mtl` to `CAUCHY_#_#` where # are floats indicating the Cauchy coefficients A and B in order (n = A + B / wavelen^2).

 Adjust image size, number of threads, etc in `src/macro_def.h` and re-`make`.

+## Todo
+Metropolis-Hastings for better everything.